ResmiAmrith/ResmiAmrith/README.md

-- 👋 Hi, I’m ResmiAmrith.
-I am a post-doctoral researcher at the Artificial Intelligence and Integrated Computer Systems, Department of Computer and Information Sciences, Linkoping University, Sweden
+- 👋 Hi, I’m Resmi Ramachandranpillai.
+I am a post-doctoral research associate at the Responsible Artificial Intelligence group, Institute of Experiential AI, Northeastern University, USA.
-- 👀 I’m interested in privacy-preserving machine learning and synthetic time series data generation and all machine learning models
+- 👀 I’m interested in developing responsible machine learning and deep learning models, privacy-preserving machine learning, and fair synthetic data generation.
-- 🌱 I’m currently learning fairness in synthetic data generation
+- 🌱
-- 📫 How to reach me resmiramachandranpillai@gmail.com
+- 📫 How to reach me resmiramachandranpillai@gmail.com; r.ramachandranpillai@northeastern.edu

 <!---
 ResmiAmrith/ResmiAmrith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.